 - Spending longer and longer time drinking and recovering from it

 - Giving up other activities in order to drink

 While it is not a supervisor’s or a safety manager’s job to diagnose alcoholism, knowing the signs will go a long way towards ensuring that nobody slips past their notice.
-The ultimate goal is to be able to refer employees to the EAP (Employee Assistance Program) after having gone thru the proper procedures as outlined in the organization’s Workplace Drug Testing Policy.
-This should include sending the concerned employee for an appropriate drug test perhaps under the provisions stated for Random Drug Testing or Reasonable Suspicion Testing etc.
+The ultimate goal is to be able to refer employees to the EAP (Employee Assistance Program) after having gone through the proper procedures as outlined in the organization’s Workplace Drug Testing Policy.
+This should include sending the concerned employee for an appropriate drug test perhaps under the provisions stated for random drug testing or reasonable suspicion testing, etc.